MShabi/Weapon-id-database-visualized/README.md

-# Weapons visualized across the world
+# Weapons visualised across the world

 ## Description
 This web visualisation is base on the Weapons ID database provided by [Small Arms Survey](http://www.smallarmssurvey.org).